40 Shows With More Than 100 Episodes That You Can Stream Right Now

 31. Melrose Place, 227 episodes

-This iconic 90210 spinoff follows a group of young people living in an L.A. apartment complex while pursuing their dreams and facing their fair share of scandals.
+This soapy 90210 spinoff follows a group of young people living in an L.A. apartment complex while pursuing their dreams and facing their fair share of scandals.

 32. NYPD Blue, 261 episodes